ciscoheat/superforms-web/src/routes/concepts/spa/+page.md

 })
 ```

 By setting the `SPA` option to `true`, the form won't be sent to the server when submitted.
-Instead, the client-side [validators](/concepts/client-validation#validators) option will determine the success or failure of the form, which will trigger the [event chain](/concepts/events), and the validation result will be most conveniently consumed in the [onUpdate](/concepts/events#onupdate) event.
+Instead, the client-side [validators](/concepts/client-validation#validators) option will determine the success or failure of the form, which will trigger the [event chain](/concepts/events), and the validation result will be most conveniently used in the [onUpdate](/concepts/events#onupdate) event, for example by calling an external API.

 > Remember that the Superforms [use:enhance](/concepts/enhance) must be added to the form for SPA to work.